The Call of the Wild: Top 6 Indian National Parks

 Time to visit: November to April

-Kazirange National Park is blessed with the"Big Five" animals, namely Indian One-horned Rhinoceros, Indian Elephant, Royal Bengal Tiger, Eastern Swamp Deer and Wild Water Buffalo.
-There're over 2,200 one-horned rhinoceros (approximately two-thirds of their total population in the world) in this park, which makes it as a must for many wildlife lovers.
-Of course, this is not only the homeland of these giant animals, but also a shelter for lots of birds.
-Whether you are a first timer or frequent visitor, Kaziranga will never disappoint you.
+Kaziranga National Park is blessed with the"Big Five" animals, namely the Indian One-horned Rhinoceros, Indian Elephant, Royal Bengal Tiger, Eastern Swamp Deer, and Wild Water Buffalo.
+There are over 2,200 one-horned rhinoceros (approximately two-thirds of their total population in the world) in this park, which makes it a must for many wildlife lovers.
+Of course, this is not only the homeland of these giant animals but also a shelter for lots of birds.
+Whether you are a first-timer or a frequent visitor, Kaziranga will never disappoint you.

 6. Periyar National Park